popivanova/airlock/whitepaper.md

 ---

-## Abstract
+## 1.Abstract
 **airlock** is a cryptographic protocol for verifying the identity of AI agents at runtime.
-It enables secure handshakes, attestation of execution environments, behavioral fingerprinting, and audit trails - all without relying on static credentials or centralized trust anchors.
+It enables secure handshakes, attestation of execution environments, affective fingerprinting, and audit trails - all without relying on static credentials or centralized trust anchors.
 This whitepaper synthesizes RFCs 0001-0008 into a unified framework for decentralized identity, trust propagation, and agent accountability.

 **By addressing AI-induced oscillations that turn trust from a cryptographic constant into a dynamic variable, airlock enables practical testing of adaptive trust models - bridging the gap between abstract theory and real-world deployment.
-Crucially, it reframes identity from binary roles to quantum-like superpositions: agents in flux, trust in motion.**
+Crucially, it reframes identity from binary roles to quantum-like superpositions: agents in flux, trust in motion.** **airlock** treats identity as a living construct - shaped by behavior, context, and cryptographic lineage.
+It doesn’t just verify who an agent is.
+It verifies how they act, where they run, and what they leave behind.

 ---

-## Motivation
+## 2.Motivation
 AI agents increasingly operate across distributed systems, cloud runtimes, and edge devices.
-Traditional identity models - static keys, API tokens, or container hashes - fail to capture the dynamic, behavioral, and contextual nature of modern agents. airlock introduces a zero-trust handshake protocol that verifies agents in motion, not just at rest.
+They also introduce variability by fragmenting data payloads into opaque micro-chunks, exponentially accelerating processing speeds beyond human validation capacity, and enabling cross-pollination of datasets/models with questionable data provenance.
+Traditional identity models - static keys, API tokens, or container hashes - fail to capture this dynamic, behavioral, and contextual nature of modern agents. airlock introduces a zero-trust handshake protocol that verifies agents in motion, not just at rest.

 ---

+## 3. Architecture

-## Protocol Components
+### 3.1.
+Protocol Components

 | RFC | Component | Purpose |
 |-----|-----------|---------|